jsenv/core/docs/testing/readme.md

 ## measurePlanExecutionDuration

 `measurePlanExecutionDuration` parameter is a boolean controlling if test plan execution duration is measured, logger and reported.
-This parameter is optional with a default value of `false`.
+This parameter is optional with a default value of `true`.

 When true, `startMs`, `endMs` properties are available on [testPlanSummary](#testPlanSummary).
 When true, a log will indicates test plan duration.

+## completedExecutionLogMerging

+`completedExecutionLogMerging` parameter is a boolean controlling if completed execution logs will be merged together when adjacent.
+This parameter is optional with a default value of `false`.
+Use this parameter to shorten overall console output length and focus on non completed execution.

+## completedExecutionLogAbbreviation

+`completedExecutionLogAbbreviation` parameter is a boolean controlling verbosity of completed execution logs.
+This parameter is optional with a default value of `false`.
+Use this parameter to shorten log generated for completed execution.

 ## coverage